ultrafunkamsterdam/undetected-chromedriver/README.md

 ### The Version 2 way ###
 Literally, this is all you have to do.
-Settings are included and your browser executable is found automagically.
+Settings are included and your browser executable is found automatically.
 This is also the snippet i recommend using in case you experience an issue.
 ```python
 import undetected_chromedriver.v2 as uc